-Seán Bray was born and raised in the Seattle area.
-He holds a B.A. in Elementary Curriculum from Carroll College in Helena, Montana and a Masters in Pastoral Studies from Seattle University.
-Seán has served as an elementary & middle school teacher, youth minister, a campus minister for retreats, and most recently as the Campus Minister for Social Justice at Seattle University.
-Seán is passionate about creating space for dialogue, accompanying people in discernment, nurturing relationship between communities, building teams and helping people to explore their relationships with God, others and themselves.
-He enjoys spending time in the outdoors biking, skiing, hiking and camping.
-He is married to Shannon Fleming Bray and they have two children Larkin age 5 and Liam age 2.
+Seán Bray serves as the Director of Campus Ministry.
+He was born and raised in the Seattle area.
+He is a product of Catholic education and a certified Lay Ecclesial Minister.
+He holds a B.A. in Elementary Education from Carroll College in Helena, Montana and a Masters in Pastoral Studies from Seattle University.
+Seán has served as an elementary & middle school teacher in the Archdiocese of Seattle, youth minister, a Co-Director of Outdoor Ministries, a Campus Minister for Retreats, and Social Justice Minister at Seattle University.
+He believes deeply in the transformative nature of Jesuit Education and Ignatian Spirituality.
+Seán is passionate about creating inclusive space for dialogue, accompanying people in discernment, nurturing relationship between communities, building teams and helping people to explore their relationships with God, others and themselves.
+He enjoys spending time in the outdoors, biking, skiing, hiking and camping.
+He is married to Shannon and they have three children Larkin, Liam and Fíona.

 Cohn Hall 100B